 The South Shetland Islands are the northernmost islands in Antarctica and will likely be your first sighting of land.
 This wild and beautiful island chain contains numerous landing sites with abundant wildlife and historical significance.
 Among them is Elephant Island, where men from Shackleton’s famous Endurance expedition spent the winter.

 From Antarctica head north through the Drake Passage toward South America.
-Presentations and workshops by expert staff, as well as a range of onboard recreation facilities, ensure that these days at sea are not idly spent.
-This is also the time for the End of Voyage ceremonies including slideshow and farewell dinner.
+Presentations and workshops, as well as a range of onboard recreation facilities, ensure that these days at sea are not idly spent.
+This is also the time for the End of Voyage ceremonies including a slideshow and farewell dinner.

 Bilingual Departure: English/German